 Create a hearty meal with portobello

 When you need an extra meaty mushroom, turn to the portobello.
 This big, brown variety is an adult of the same species as the button, and it’s perfect for when you need savory flavor in a hearty package.
-Austin culinary arts fans can check out the portobello omelet at Kerbey Lane Cafe for just one example of how great this mushroom can be when combined with fresh ingredients like bell pepper, feta cheese and basil pesto.
+Austin culinary arts fans can check out the omelets at Kerbey Lane Cafe for examples of how great this mushroom can be when combined with fresh ingredients like bell pepper, feta cheese and basil pesto.

 You can quickly and easily turn a couple portobellos into a satisfying dinner with a recipe like the stir fry suggested by the Minimalist Baker.
 While cooking rice, wipe off the mushrooms with a damp towel and thinly slice them.
 Mix a marinade by whisking together ginger, garlic, maple syrup, soy sauce, red pepper flakes, sesame oil, lime juice and water.